NBIK19000U Protein Research Lab

 - Evaluate and conclude on protein purity from appropriate methods

-- Quantitatively analyse and evaluate protein-ligand and protein-protein interactions
+- Quantitatively analyze and evaluate IDP interactions

 - Evaluate methods and theoretical approaches to address questions in relation to this research topic